 Here are some of the best festivals in Luxembourg that light up Luxembourg’s cultural and social life.

 Christmas markets, Riesling wine tastings, and a festival about nuts?
 Luxembourg bank holidays and festival seasons have an amusing fusion of party traditions from Germany and France with an added local twist.
 Small, local, and mostly off the books and travel guides, finding festivals in interesting little Luxembourg often means vacation days arriving at the right time.
 Be greeted with a warm welcome with our listings of some of the best festivals and public holidays in Luxembourg that light up a joyful cultural and social life.

 In the spring, most holidays and festivities in Luxembourg revolve around the Easter holiday weekend, from nationwide bonfire burning to pretzel Sundays.
 Take the day off work and immerse yourself in the Luxembourgish cultural scene.

 Buergbrennen – Bonfire Day

-This Bonfire Day (first Sunday after Lent) casts smoke clouds throughout Luxembourg as villagers burn wood in a pagan ritual to celebrate spring solstice.
+Buergbrennen (the first Sunday after Lent) casts smoke clouds throughout Luxembourg as villagers burn wood in a pagan ritual to celebrate spring solstice.
 About 75% of the population celebrates by burning a large pile of wood with one or two leftover Christmas trees, usually shaped as a cross.
 It might be a startling sight at first, but rest assured the burning cross simply symbolizes the end of winter and the coming of spring.
 The holiday was losing its “flame” as a popular celebration around France and Germany, but Luxembourg led the way to revive it.